FranzWegner/socket-multicam/README.md

 - ImageReader
 - WiFiP2pManager

-The biggest thing I learned from doing this project is that Camera2 is a pain in the ass to work with and unnecessary complicated even for simple uses like previewing the camera.
+The biggest thing I learned from doing this project is that Camera2 is a pain in the ass to work with and unnecessary complicated even for simple tasks like previewing the camera.